Published June 17, 2023

 Additionally, deduction claims on traditional IRA contributions can be limited if a physician and/or their spouse have a retirement plan at work.

-The good news: Anyone can own a Roth IRA, and many high earners have opened them and indirectly funded them using the Backdoor Roth strategy.
+The good news: Anyone can own a Roth IRA.
+Many high earners have opened them and indirectly funded them using the Backdoor Roth strategy.

 Navigating tax laws can be daunting.
 Earned has decades of combined experience providing physicians with comprehensive, 360-degree wealth management, including tax planning and investing for retirement.
 Get in touch with our team today to learn more.